35K

 Packing List for Everest Base Camp Helicopter Tour

 Pack light and smart before you embark on the Everest Helicopter Tour.
-Carry all your essential documents and permits, clothes able to deal with the temperature variations from Kathmand to Kala Patthar, along with health and safety items.
+Carry all your essential documents and permits.
+Do not forget to bring clothes that are able to deal with the temperature variations from Kathmand to Kala Patthar.
+Health and safety items are also essential.

-Here is a detailed packing list to help you stay safe and comfortable during the tour:
+Here is list of packing items in detail.
+It will help you stay safe and comfortable during the tour:

 Essential Documents